 Walkers, comprising light-weight tubular frames which form pairs of opposed legs joined in parallel spaced relation are in widespread use to assist those in need of support to better maintain stability and balance while walking or standing.
 A user stands between the leg pairs and grips the tubular frame, placing weight on the legs while standing or pushing the walker.

-The VA has designed and built a walker that adjusts to a variable stair or curb height at the direction of the user.
+The VA has designed and built a self-leveling walker (SLW) that adjusts to a variable stair or curb height at the direction of the user.
 A cable and pulley system, completely enclosed within the tubular frame is actuated by thumb lever and controls the telescoping legs.
-A prototype has been extensively tested.
+A prototype has been extensively tested in a 74 patient trial.
+Trial results linked below.
+The VA team initially developed a hydraulic version as a proof of concept and then moved on to a non-hydraulic version actuated by the cable and pulley combination.
+The latter has a lower cost, lower maintenance concerns, and is lighter in weight.

 - Adjustable to any practical height and not locked into pre-set increments